 Nori rolls are one of my favorite foods to eat.
-They are relatively easy to make, once you learn how to roll it using a sushi rolling mat.
-This is one of the food combinations that work well in a nori rolls, but this is also a frame for you to experiment with whatever you have available.
+Once you learn how to roll them using a sushi rolling mat, they are relatively easy to make.
+This is one of the food combinations that work well in nori rolls.
+But this is also a frame for you to experiment with whatever you have available.
+You will enjoy these salmon avocado nori rolls.

 Who needs bread when you have nori?

-How we serve this dish in our home:
+How we serve these salmon avocado nori rolls in our home:

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.